Purgatorius

-Purgatorius is a genus of seven extinct eutherian species typically believed to be the earliest example of a primate or protoprimate, a primatomorph precursor to the Plesiadapiformes, dating to as old as 66 million years ago.
-The first remains (P. unio and P. ceratops) were reported in 1965, from what is now eastern Montana's Tullock Formation (early Paleocene, Puercan), specifically at Purgatory Hill (hence the animal's name) in deposits believed to be about 63 million years old, and at Harbicht Hill in the lower Paleocene section of the Hell Creek Formation.
+Purgatorius is an extinct genus of eutherian mammal from the early Paleocene epoch of western North America.
+It is typically believed to be the earliest example of a primate or protoprimate (a primatomorph precursor to the Plesiadapiformes), dating to nearly as old as 66 million years ago.

+The first remains (P. unio and P. ceratops) were reported in 1965, from what is now eastern Montana's Tullock Formation (early Paleocene, Puercan).
+P. unio is from Purgatory Hill (hence the animal's name) in deposits believed to be about 63 million years old, and P. ceratops is a single worn tooth from Harbicht Hill in the lower Paleocene section of the Hell Creek Formation.
 Both locations are in McCone County, Montana.

-They have also been found in the Ravenscrag Formation and widely discovered in the early Paleocene Bug Creek Group, along with leptictids.
-These deposits were once thought to be late Cretaceous, but it is now clear that they are Paleocene channels with time-averaged fossil assemblages.
-It is thought to have been rat-sized (6 in long and 1.3 ounces (about 37 grams)) and a diurnal insectivore, which burrowed through small holes in the ground.
+Harbicht Hill was once thought to be late Cretaceous, but it is now clear that it represents Paleocene channels with time-averaged fossil assemblages.
+Several more Montanan Purgatorius species have been named since the initial discovery, though fossils are still limited to teeth, jaw fragments, and a few ankle bones.
+Two Purgatorius species were also named from the Ravenscrag Formation of Saskatchewan, and an undetermined species is known from Corral Bluffs in Colorado.

+Purgatorius is thought to have been rat-sized (6 in long and 1.3 ounces (about 37 grams)) and a diurnal insectivore.
 In life, it would have resembled a squirrel or a tree shrew (most likely the latter, given that tree shrews are one of the closest living relatives of primates, and Purgatorius is considered to be the progenitor to primates).
-The oldest remains of Purgatorius date back to ~65.921 mya, or between 105 thousand to 139 thousand years after the K-Pg boundary.
+The oldest remains of Purgatorius date back to 65.946–65.912 million years ago, or between 105 thousand to 139 thousand years after the K-Pg boundary.

+Discovery and species

+Jaw fragment of an unnamed Purgatorius species from the Willow Creek Formation of Alberta.

+Purgatorius contains at least five valid species distributed throughout the early Paleocene of western North America.
+The southernmost record is from Corral Bluffs in the Denver Basin of Colorado.
+The Coloradan fossils are from around 550-650 thousand years after the K-Pg boundary, during the Puercan 2 land mammal age.